avflo/op-quasar/README.md

 ```
 ### Prerequisites

-- NodeJs `^14.0`
+- NodeJs `^14.0.0`
 - Docker & docker-compose (if execute under a docker container)

 ### Environment

-Create an `.env` file on root of proyect or export the requiered environment variables, you can check for the required env vars on `.env.example` file
+Create an `.env` file on root of project or export the requiered environment variables, you can check for the required env vars on `.env.example` file

 ## Running the app